gentjankolicaj/solid-principles/README.md

 ### Open/Closed
-Software entities ... should be open for extension, but closed for modification
+"Software entities ... should be open for extension, but closed for modification"

 Benefits :
 - Updates : We stop ourselves from modifying existing code and causing potential bugs

 ### Liskov Substitution
-Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it.
+"Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it".
 Or simply pot if class A is a subtype of class B, we should be able to replace B with A without disrupting the behaviour of program.

 Benefits :